Akusekijima: History

 Until 1624, the island was part of the Ryukyu Kingdom.
 During the Edo period, Takarajima was part of Satsuma Domain and was administered as part of Kawabe District.
 In 1896, the island was transferred to the administrative control of Ōshima District, Kagoshima, and from 1911 was part of the village of Toshima, Kagoshima.
 From 1946-1952, the island was administered by the United States as part of the Provisional Government of Northern Ryukyu Islands.

 During World War II, on 22 August 1944, Tsushima Maru, a Japanese passenger/cargo ship, was sunk just outside Akusekijima’s northwest coast by torpedoes launched by the submarine off this island, killing 1,484 civilians including 767 schoolchildren.
 Annual commemorations are held on the island and there is also a memorial museum.

 Akusekijima drew attention during the Solar eclipse of July 22, 2009, which was the longest total solar eclipse of the twenty-first century, as the island was one of the closest inhabited areas to the location of maximum eclipse duration.
-Touted as one of the best observation spots for the event, village officials and island residents were concerned about paying host to hundreds of people coming to view the solar eclipse.
+Touted as one of the best observation spots for the event, village officials and island residents were concerned about playing host to hundreds of people coming to view the solar eclipse.
 Akusekijima only has five small minshuku guesthouses, which can only accommodate up to 66 people, and water resources are limited as rainfall is the primary source of water.